 What Makes a Driveway More Than Just a Black Top?

-In response to numerous requests from property owners, as well as contractors, for our help in establishing a guideline for paving specifications on residential driveways and small to medium commercial jobs, we would recommend the following in our geographic area1:
+In response to numerous requests from property owners, as well as contractors, for our help in establishing a guideline for paving specifications on residential driveways and small to medium commercial jobs, we would recommend the following:

-As with almost any construction project, the foundation is the starting point and its also one of the most important factors when considering pavement design.
+As with almost any construction project, the foundation is the starting point and it is also one of the most important factors when considering pavement design.
 The aggregate base acts as the foundation for the pavement.
-The main purpose of the base is to provide a frost barrier that will prevent heaving in the winter, and to provide a stable surface that will support the design load of the pavement under various conditions.
+The main purpose of the base is to provide a frost barrier that will prevent heaving in the winter, and to provide a stable surface that will support the design load of the pavement.

-If you are working with a stabilized sub grade that already has a sub base installed, or if the native soil of the site is gravelly in consistency, such as "bank run gravel" and this sub base is well compacted, a 1 to 2 inch layer of processed stone base or recycled aggregate meeting Connecticut Department of Transportation (Conn.
+If you are working with a stabilized sub grade that already has a sub base installed, or if the native soil of the site is gravelly in consistency, such as “bank run gravel” and this sub base is well compacted, a 2 to 4 inch layer of processed stone base or recycled aggregate meeting Connecticut Department of Transportation (Conn.
 D.O.T.) specifications should suffice.
 As an aside, if the aggregate base meets Conn.
-D.O.T. specifications it would most likely meet New York State D.O.T. specifications for "Item # 4" aggregate base and most recycled aggregates are acceptable.
+D.O.T specifications it would most likely meet New York State D.O.T. specifications for “Item # 4” aggregate base.

-If you are working directly on the sub soil that is already at sub grade elevation, and it is a firm, stable surface that is free of organics, we would suggest an aggregate base of not less than 8 to 10 inches to provide an adequate frost barrier and to have enough strength to support the pavement.
-Soft sub soil conditions may require additional sub soil remediation prior to installing the aggregate base to ensure proper stability or the sub soil may require some means of stabilization be introduced.
+If you are working directly on the sub soil that is already at sub grade elevation, and it is a stable, free of organics surface, we would suggest an aggregate base of not less than 8 to 10 inches to provide an adequate frost barrier and to have enough strength to support the pavement.
+Soft sub soil conditions may require more sub soil remediation prior to installing the aggregate base to ensure proper stability.

-The aggregate base material should be placed in thicknesses not exceed 6 inches in any one layer to allow for adequate compaction.
-If the total required thickness exceeds 6 inches the base should be installed in multiple layers called "lifts."
-While placing the base material, compaction from a mechanical source such as a vibratory drum roller will be required.
-A vibratory drum roller, as opposed to a static drum roller, will give the greatest compaction density because the vibrating action of the roller will allow the base material to realign and compact from the bottom up.
+The base material should be placed in thicknesses not exceed 6 inches in anyone layer to allow for adequate compaction.
+If the total required thickness exceeds 6 inches the base should be installed in multiple layers called “lifts.”
+While placing the base material, compaction from a mechanical source such as a vibratory roller will be required.
+A vibratory drum roller, as opposed to a static drum roller, will give the greatest compaction density because the vibrating action of the roller will allow the base material to compact from the bottom up.
 The vibratory roller should be used where ever possible and a vibratory plate compactor should be used in areas not accessible by the roller.
-After the compaction process is completed we recommend, when possible, to drive a fully loaded dump truck across the area to observe if there is any deflection in the base.
-On occasion when thick layers of base are installed, such as 6 inches or more, additional time for settlement may required even after adequate compaction is applied.
-Sometimes there is no substitute for a little "Mother Nature" such as a good rain fall and some time to dry.
+After the compaction process is completed we suggest driving a fully loaded dump truck, when possible, across the area to observe if there is any deflection in the base.
+On occasion when thick layers of base are installed, such as 6 inches or more, additional time for settlement may be needed.
+Sometimes there is no substitute for a little “Mother Nature” such as a good rain fall then some time to dry.

 Pavement Thickness and Installation

-Our experience has shown that on small residential driveways that are not large enough to allow a service truck to enter, such as an oil delivery truck or garbage truck, a 2 inch thick single course of pavement will probably be sufficient provided the aggregate base requirements are met as stated in the previous section.
+On a small residential driveway that is not large enough to allow a service truck to enter, such as an oil delivery truck or garbage truck, then a 2 ½ inch thick single course of pavement will probably be sufficient providing the aggregate base requirements are met as stated in the previous section.

-On large driveways, common driveways, private lanes or small to medium commercial jobs where the traffic will be of mixed use including service vehicles such as parcel delivery trucks, oil delivery trucks, garbage trucks, lawn maintenance trucks, etc. a full depth pavement design of not less then 3 ½ inches, placed in 2 lifts such as a 2 inch binder course with a 1 ½ inch top course, may be required and should be considered if the budget can allow for it.
+On large driveways or small commercial jobs where the traffic will be of mixed use including service vehicles such as parcel delivery trucks, oil delivery trucks, garbage trucks, lawn maintenance trucks, etc. a full depth pavement design of not less then 3 ½ inches, that should be placed in 2 lifts such as a 2 inch binder course with a 1 ½ inch top course, should be considered.

-When ever possible, a paving machine should be used to install the pavement, however installing by hand where a paver is not practical or, can not fit into, is acceptable.
-In any case, an experienced team that has worked together for some period of time, using state of the art equipment that they have been trained and certified on, will produce the best results for the client.
+When ever possible a paving machine should be used, however installing by hand where a paver is not practical is acceptable.
+In any event, an experienced crew that has been together for some period of time using up to date equipment that they have been trained and certified on will produce the best results for the client.

-The above is meant only as a guide and is taken from such sources as the ABCs of Driveways found on the Asphalt Institute web site, (www.asphaltinstitute.org), studies and research done by the National Asphalt Pavement Association (www.hotmix.org), National Pavement Contractors Association (www.pavementpro.com), generally accepted paving practices and Roccie's Asphalt Paving with their 50+ years of asphalt experience.
-This should not be used as a pre-engineered specification for a one size fits all application and is relative to the New England geographic area.
-A qualified, legitimate and experienced contractor can and should be able to determine if any of these suggestions for a given project will be sufficient or if any modification is needed.
+This is meant only as a guide taken from such sources as the ABCs of Driveways from the Ontario Hot Mix Producers Association, the Asphalt Institute, and Roccie’s Asphalt Paving with their 50+ years of asphalt experience.
+This should not be used as a pre- engineered specification for a one size fits all application.
+A good, legitimate and experienced contractor can and should be able to determine if any of these suggestions for a given project will be sufficient or if any modification is needed.
 We can make no warrantee or guarantee, offered or implied, for the statements above.
 Seek the help of a professional!